backstage/backstage/beps/0003-metadata-on-relations/README.md

 1. Defining and implementing a schema / import layer for relations with metadata.
 1. Storing and processing relations with metadata.
-1. Accessing relations with metadata on the clientside.

 ### Schema / import layer

-As a `catalog-info.yaml`, I should be able to continue defining annotations with the simple schema that exists currently.
+As a `catalog-info.yaml`, I should be able to continue defining relations with the simple schema that exists currently.

-We propose adding a more complex schema that can be interchanged as needed to allow more complex annotations that have attached metadata.
+We propose adding a more complex schema that can be interchanged as needed to allow more complex relations that have attached metadata.

 ### Storage and processing

-As an `catalog-info.yaml` writer, I should be able to continue to use their simple annotations as well as start to use complex annotations along side them.
+As an `catalog-info.yaml` writer, I should be able to continue to use their simple relations as well as start to use complex relations along side them.

-We propose overriding the existing annotation type to support metadata and adding support for these new annotations in the entity stitching cycle.
+We propose overriding the existing relation type to support metadata and adding support for these new relations in the entity stitching cycle.

-Open questions:

-- Is metadata on relations single directional or bidirectional?

-### Clientside access

-As a plugin developer, I should be able to easily get access to entity metadata as well as context relevant overrides.

-We propose a simple API for this and recommendations for implementations that may use these context relevant overrides.

 ## Design Details